Latest Standings Released For The 2022 BroadwayWorld Off-Broadway Awards

 Best Sound Design (Off-Off Broadway)

-Gregg Bellón & Tanya O'Debra - SHUT UP, Emily Dickinson - Abrons Arts Center 19%
+Gregg Bellón & Tanya O'Debra - SHUT UP, EMILY DICKINSON - Abrons Arts Center 15%

 From This Author - BWW Awards

-Voting is now open for the 2022 BroadwayWorld West End Awards!
+Voting is now open for the 2022 BroadwayWorld Austria Awards!
 Nominations were reader-submitted and now our readers get to vote for their favorites.

-Voting is now open for the 2022 BroadwayWorld Cabaret Awards!
+Voting is now open for the 2022 BroadwayWorld Montreal Awards!
 Nominations were reader-submitted and now our readers get to vote for their favorites.

-Voting is now open for the 2022 BroadwayWorld Raleigh Awards!
+Voting is now open for the 2022 BroadwayWorld Norway Awards!
 Nominations were reader-submitted and now our readers get to vote for their favorites.

-Voting is now open for the 2022 BroadwayWorld Portland Awards!
-Nominations were reader-submitted and now our readers get to vote for their favorites
+Voting is now open for the 2022 BroadwayWorld Ottawa Awards!
+Nominations were reader-submitted and now our readers get to vote for their favorites.